-A letter of inquiry is a short (3 pages maximum) presentation of your grant request that is used by the Terra Foundation to determine whether to invite a full proposal.
+A letter of inquiry is a short presentation of your grant request that is used by the Terra Foundation to determine whether to invite a full proposal.
 Most grant programs require letters of inquiry, however, some (Research Travel Grants, for instance) do not.
 Please visit the web page for the program you’re interested in for more details outlining application procedures.

 How much money should I request?
 Is there an average grant amount?

 Terra Foundation grant size varies by program area and by project.
 To get an idea of the scale and scope of our grants, please visit the Grants Awarded page.

 When making a request, what would qualify as an “indirect cost”?

 Indirect Costs (sometimes called overhead or administrative costs) include items that are associated with operating the organization as a whole, such as administrative staff salaries, rent, utilities, office supplies, etc. Direct Costs are the expenses directly associated with a project.